Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **First.** When somebody requests something of you, to say no in nonviolent communication, **we begin by showing that we receive the other person's request as a gift.** They're giving us a gift when they ask us to do something.
 It gives us a chance to contribute to their well being.
 How do we do this?

-Largely non verbally, by how we respond to what they've asked us to do, that our nonverbal behavior will often tell people, whether we're hearing it as a demand criticism or as a request that gives us a chance to contribute to their well being.
+Largely non verbally, by how we respond to what they've asked us to do, our nonverbal behavior will often tell people whether we're hearing it as a demand, criticism, or as a request that gives us a chance to contribute to their well being.
 Receiving what they have said is a gift is the first step in how to say no.

 **The second step**, is to be aware that "no" is a poor expression of a need.
 Anytime a person says no, they're basically saying I have a need that keeps me from wanting to do what you have requested at this moment. **To say no in a nonviolent communication way.
 We say the need that keeps us from saying yes.**

-If a person asked us if we would be willing to help them with cleaning up some job around the house, to say the need behind the no might go like this, he might say right now I'm really very tired and have a need for some rest.
-That's saying what need keeps you at that moment, wanting to do what the other person has requested.
+If a person asked us if we would be willing to help them with cleaning up some job around the house, to say the need behind the no might go like this, he might say "right now I'm really very tired and have a need for some rest."
+That's saying what need keeps you, at that moment, from wanting to do what the other person has requested.

 **The third ingredient** in saying no in a nonviolent communication way, is to **end on a request that searches for a way to get everybody's needs met.** That might sound like this in the situation where the person has asked you for some help and cleaning up the house.
 After saying, I'm really fatigued right now and have a need for some rest.
 But it'd be okay if we did this in 30 minutes after I had a chance to get some rest.